Ruby Lynn Reyner

 Reyner was included among Warhol Factory denizens, artists and superstars and modeled for photographer Francesco Scavullo for his photo book Scavullo: Francesco Scavullo Photographs 1948–1984.
 She also modeled for Leee Black Childers, who included her in his 130 Fabulous Faces.

 Throughout the 1970s Reyner continued performing with her band on the downtown glam punk rock scene in NYC until experiencing a serious illness in 1982 which suspended her career for several years.
 It wasn't until the 1990s that she returned to music and performance continuing until today.
 Reyner last directed, performed and produced her play Singin'in the ER in Fall 2019 at Theater for the New City in New York City.

 Early life and career

-Born Lynn Reyner on January 27, 1948, in Brooklyn, New York to Dr. Franklin Cooper Reyner and actress Rubye Reyner (né Rubye Meyers), Ruby Lynn Reyner spent her infancy under the care of her maternal grandmother and family in Manhattan Beach, Brooklyn.
+Born Lynn Reyner in Brooklyn, New York City on January 27, 1948, to Dr. Franklin Cooper Reyner and actress Rubye Reyner (né Rubye Meyers).
+Ruby Lynn Reyner spent her infancy under the care of her maternal grandmother and family in Manhattan Beach, Brooklyn.
 Her father was a physician, an Ob/Gyn Specialist, who moved the family to Long Island, New York.

 Reyner graduated from South Side Sr. High School in Rockville Centre, then entered Emerson College.
 She began a career in modeling and attended a rehearsal of The Playhouse of the Ridiculous and was introduced to John Vacarro who immediately put her in the chorus of Conquest of the Universe.
 She soon rose to the feature role as Alice, the conqueror's wife.
 She starred in many Playhouse productions during the 1970s and 1980s.